-'After your Council Meeting on Saturday next, it will be necessary for us to have the Model, and I want to know if you will be good enough to pack it and put the strap round, and a large notice on top, "This side up with great Care".
-If you can let your man hand it to the guard of the train by which it is to travel, we will send someone to meet it at this end. if you will let us know the hour of arrival."
+'After your Council Meeting on Saturday next, it will be necessary for us to have the Model, and I want to know if you will be good enough to back it and but the strap round, and a large notice on tob.
+"This side up with great Care".
+If you can let your man hand it to the guard of the train by which it is to travel. we will send someone to meet it at this end. if you will let us know the hour of arrival."